green-lantern-id/mq-benchmark-js/README.md

     node src/benchmark.js poisson sender --mq libp2p -c 10000 -d 10 --avgSize 1024 --avgDelay 1000 --brokerIp 127.0.0.1
     ```

-Benchmark result will be printed to the console on sender node and written to `result.txt` file.
+Benchmark result will be printed to the console and written to files on sender and receiver nodes.

 ## Use with Docker